justinhambleton/sessionm-demo-utils/README.md

 ## Overview
 This collection of python scripts interacts with specific Sessionm demo environments to perform the following functions:

 - Randomly generate new customers profiles within a specified SessionM demo environment, and with a vertical-specific customer data dictionary for the user_profile object.
-A `--locale` can be specified to localize the user profile data (e.g. Spanish, Portuguese).
+- A `--locale` argument can be specified to localize the random user profile data (e.g. Spanish, Portuguese).
+This will produce names and addresses that are localized to the region.
+Most standard locale codes work, just be mindful of address formats in different countries.
 - New customer profiles are generated based on a random value between a min and max value.
 This allows the script to generate a random number of users each time it runs, but never to exceed a max number of profiles so as to not degrade environment performance.
 - The `generate_customer.py` script can optionally send a first transaction to a randomized sample of the newly generated customers.
 This is to simulate the real-world scenario where not all new loyaly members transact.
 This can be dialed up or down as needed.
 - The `txn_randomizer.py` is designed to pull a random sample of user_IDs from a persistent data storage (MongoDB) and sends transactions to that random sample of customer profiles.
 Many elements within the transaction payload are randomized such as payment_channel, payment_type, amount, and store.